 DHRC volumes have been used extensively by historians and political scientists, cited by the Supreme Court of the United States and other federal courts, and increasingly adapted for use in classrooms at all educational levels.
 The volumes are essential reading for anyone wanting to understand the Constitution in historical context.

 DHRC volumes are available at no cost through the University of Wisconsin Libraries’ Digital Collections.
 Digital volumes will be available two years after they are published in book form.
 Online access is also available by subscription through Rotunda, a digital publications collection at the University of Virginia Press.
-Bound volumes are available at most research libraries and can be purchased from the Wisconsin Historical Society.
+Bound volumes are available at most research libraries and can be purchased from the Wisconsin Historical Society or from our online bookstore.

 The following is a complete list of DHRC volumes that you can browse on University of Wisconsin Libraries’ Digital Collections.